Claude Fournier (filmmaker): Career

 Claude Fournier began his career in journalism then moved to the Radio-Canada as a news cameraman.
 He joined the National Film Board of Canada in 1957 as a writer and director, and he worked on early cinéma-vérité films such as À Saint-Henri le cinq septembre and La lutte.
 He left the Board to work in the United States with famed documentary filmmakers Richard Leacock and D.A.
 Pennebaker, then returned to Montreal in 1963 to set up his own production company, Rose Films.

 In 1970, he directed Two Women in Gold (Deux femmes en or), one of the most successful Quebec films of its time.
 In the private sector, Fournier produced over 100 short films, co-wrote the Sophia Loren film A Special Day, a Canada-Italy co-production that was nominated for an Oscar, and directed The Tin Flute with Marilyn Lightstone and The Book of Eve with Claire Bloom.
 The Tin Flute was entered into the 13th Moscow International Film Festival.
 His 1988 TV series The Mills of Power (Les Tisserands du pouvoir) won him a Gémeaux Award for best direction of a television drama and a Genie Award for Best Screenplay.

 Donald Sutherland described him as "one of the truly wretched directors of the world."

-Also a published poet, novelist and essayist, Claude Fournier is one of the most durable and respected Quebec filmmakers of his generation.
+Also a published poet, novelist and essayist, Claude Fournier is an influential figure in Quebec cinema.